The SESAME program requirements include several from the Graduate School of Education as well as several that are specific to SESAME.

 Students may enter the program with a Master's degree, in which case this requirement is already met.
 Students who do not already have a Master's degree can obtain either the degree itself or a Master's equivalency, which is usually achieved through coursework or a project, as determined in collaboration with the relevant deparment on campus.

-Obtaining the Master's equivalency typically adds one year to a student's time in the program, for a total of six years instead of five.
+Obtaining the Master's equivalency typically adds two years to a student's time in the program, for a total of seven years instead of five.

 Qualifying Examination (Orals)